run-house/runhouse/docs/api/python/cluster.rst

     For more examples on using clusters and functions see the :ref:`Compute Guide <Compute: Clusters, Functions, Packages, & Envs>`.

-Nginx
+Caddy
 ^^^^^
-Runhouse gives you the option of using `Nginx <https://www.nginx.com/>`_ as a reverse proxy for the Runhouse API server, which is a FastAPI app launched with `Uvicorn <https://www.uvicorn.org/>`_.
-Using Nginx provides you with a safer and more conventional approach running the FastAPI app on a higher, non-privileged port (such as 32300, the default Runhouse port) and then use Nginx as a reverse proxy to forward requests from the HTTP port (default: 80) or the HTTPS port (default: 443).
+Runhouse gives you the option of using `Caddy <https://caddyserver.com/>`_ as a reverse proxy for the Runhouse API server, which is a FastAPI app launched with `Uvicorn <https://www.uvicorn.org/>`_.
+Using Caddy provides you with a safer and more conventional approach running the FastAPI app on a higher, non-privileged port (such as 32300, the default Runhouse port) and then use Caddy as a reverse proxy to forward requests from the HTTP port (default: 80) or the HTTPS port (default: 443).

+Caddy also enables auto-renewing self-signed certificates, making it easy to secure your cluster with HTTPS right out of the box.

 .. note::

-    Nginx is enabled by default when you launch a cluster with the :code:`server_port` set to either 80 or 443.
+    Caddy is enabled by default when you launch a cluster with the :code:`server_port` set to either 80 or 443.

+**Generating Certs**

+Runhouse offers two options for enabling TLS/SSL on a cluster with Caddy:

+1. *Using existing certs*: provide the path to the cert and key files with the :code:`ssl_certfile` and :code:`ssl_keyfile` arguments.
+These certs will be used by Caddy as specified in the Caddyfile on the cluster.
+   If no cert paths are provided and no domain is specified, Runhouse will issue self-signed certificates to use for the cluster.
+These certs will not be verified by a CA.
+2. *Using Caddy to generate CA verified certs*: Provide the :code:`domain` argument.
+Caddy will then obtain certificates from Let's Encrypt on-demand when a client connects for the first time.